dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 ##### Section 5.13 Removal of Dead Trees and Debris

-All dead trees and debris must be removed from a Lot, at the Owner's sole expense, prior to the issuance by the City of Provo, Utah, of a Certificate of Occupancy for a residential dwelling constructed on a Lot.
+All dead trees and debris must be removed from a Lot, at the Owner's sole expense.

 ##### Section 5.14 Maintenance of Lots